ai4work-stage/docs/docs/eva/ai-search/default-rag/default-rag.md

 # Default RAG

-The **Default RAG** in EVA refers to a pre-configured **Retrieval-Augmented Generation** (RAG) based **Search AI** app that is provisioned for every EVA account.
+The **Default RAG** refers to a pre-configured **Retrieval-Augmented Generation** (RAG) based **Search AI** app that is provisioned for every AI for Work account.
 It serves as a fallback mechanism, ensuring a response can still be generated when no specific agents align with the user’s intent.
 Its role is to enhance the accuracy and relevance of responses by retrieving content from various sources and then generating a response based on that information.
 It is automatically available to users when no custom or specific agents are assigned to handle a user query.

 Unlike other specialized RAG agents that may be configured for specific tasks or intents, the **Default RAG** provides generalized search and response capabilities, making it a handle for fallback queries.
 No specific intent or purpose is associated with the default RAG.

 ## Key Features